IEEE MWSCAS 2022 Keynote Speakers

 Keynote 1: TBD

-Vivek BhanSenior Vice President, Deputy General Manager of Automotive Solution Business Unit, Renesas Electronics Corp.
+Vivek BhanSenior Vice President, Automotive Business Unit, Renesas Electronics Limited

 Mr. Vivek Bhan joined Dialog Semiconductor in 2013 and has served as Senior Vice President and General Manager of the Custom Mixed Signal Business (CMS) Group.
 In these roles, Mr. Bhan was responsible for leading global teams to diversify Dialog’s customer base and expand product offerings.
 He also oversaw product marketing and definition, system and application engineering, design engineering, software development, program management and also central engineering, which comprises process technology, CAD, Tools and IP.

 Prior to joining Dialog, Mr. Bhan has previously held executive level and senior management positions at Fujitsu Semiconductor, Freescale and Motorola.
 In his previous capacities, Mr. Bhan led global product groups and teams providing solutions across multiple technologies including 2G/3G/4G, Zigbee, iDEN, GPS, BLE, Power, Battery, Display, Audio, RF and Digital SoCs.

 Mr. Bhan holds a master’s degree in electrical engineering and an MBA from Arizona State University.
 He holds multiple patents and publications.

 Hiroshi IshiguroProfessor, GraduateSchool of Engineering, Osaka University, Japan